-The patient can follow a few techniques that can put their mind and body at ease.
+The patient can follow a few techniques to ease their mind and body.
 Try to calm your mind and think pleasant thoughts.
-Always remember the dentist aims to take your pain away, not give you more.
+Always remember the dentist aims to remove your pain, not give you more.

 Hypnosis Or Counseling

-If a person is really scared of the dentist, getting some counseling beforehand is not unheard of.
+Getting counseling beforehand is not unheard of if a person fears the dentist.
 It helps to talk to a professional who understands what you’re going through before the procedure.

 Having Someone Close Present

-The best option for a person who’s averse to the dental clinic is to get someone close to go with them.
+The best option for a person opposed to the dental clinic is to get someone close to go with them.
 They can give you company and keep you from thinking negative thoughts.
-To know more about oral sedation please refer here.
+To know more about oral sedation, please refer here.